wallarm/product-documentation/docs/latest/api-abuse-prevention/overview.md

 The **API Abuse Prevention** module uses the complex bot detection model that involves ML-based methods as well as statistical and mathematical anomaly search methods and cases of direct abuse.
 The module self-learns the normal traffic profile and identifies dramatically different behavior as anomalies.

-API Abuse Prevention uses multiple detectors to identify the malicious bots.
+API Abuse Prevention uses multiple detectors to identify the malicious bots [within their sessions](../api-sessions/overview.md#api-sessions-and-api-abuse-prevention).
 The module provides statistics on what detectors were involved in marking the ones.

 The following detectors may be involved: